biodaq/biovision/share/C/readme.md

 * info.c

-      read out the identification strings of all connected.biovision devices
+      read out the identification strings of all connected.biovision devices.
 * demo1.c

-      sample 2 channels for 1 second on the first listed device
+      sample 2 channels for 1 second on the first listed device.
+* demoCallback.c

+      demonstration how Callback function for data works. samples for 3 seconds and stop then.

 ---